schibsted/spid-tech-docs/resources/articles/callbacks.md

 ## Types of callbacks

-The SchAcc platform currently supports two kinds of callbacks:
+The Schibsted Account currently supports two kinds of callbacks:

 * User status changes